ePages-de/epages-docs/apps/create-app.md

 Once the input fields are filled out, click the button **Generate access data**.
     {% image fillout-app-name.png %}{% endimage %}

-4. You will be assigned a **Client ID** and a **Client Secret**.
+4. You will be assigned a **Client ID**, a **Client Secret** as well as an **Access Token**.
+The **Access token** is granted by your test shop, so that you can start accessing the ePages API immediately.
     {% image test-shop-credentials.png %}{% endimage %}

+{% callout danger Important! %}
+Store your **Client Secret** and **Access token** securely!
+{% endcallout %}

-Happy coding!
+# Happy coding!

 Once this is done, you can start coding away.
-You are free to use any kind of programming language.
+You are free to use any kind of coding language.
 But when developing your app, please consider our [API call limit](page:apps-api-call-limit).

+# Test the authorisation process

-5. Once you have developed your app, click the button **Test authorisation**.
+Once you have developed your app, click the button **Test authorisation**.
+Your app will be checked for proper implementation of the [OAuth 2.0 flow](page:apps-install#authorisation-process).
 {% image test-authorisation.png %}{% endimage %}

-6. After successful authorisation, you will be assigned an **Access token**.
+After successful authorisation, you will be assigned a new **Access token**.
-      {% image access-token.png %}{% endimage %}
-Integrate the **Access token** into your application and test your app.
-Make sure that your app can access the API.

-{% callout danger Important! %}
-Store your **Client Secret** and **Access token** securely!
-{% endcallout %}
+If the authorisation process failed, the **Access token** will be removed.
+To create a new token, simply create a new developer app.